YePererva/bioinformatic-tools-installation/software/alignment/clustal.md

 ## Ubuntu 20.04
 ```
 sudo apt install clustalo
-# or for wversion with web-interface
+# or for w-version with web-interface
 sudo apt install clustalx
 ```